top of page

 You Can Have A Happy And Strong Marriage

-The second level is marital repair and restoration.
-We’ll walk you and your spouse through effective processes that reshape the marriage strategy and “change the game.”
+The second level is marriage restoration.
+In couple counseling, we’ll walk you and your spouse through effective processes that reshape the marriage strategy and “change the game.”
 We’ll help you learn communication skills, conflict resolution, and how to be empathic.
 We’ll identify concerns that you may not have realized you had or been able to share.
 You’ll learn patterns that you’re stuck in that aren’t working and are weighing down your relationship.
 And we’ll help you repair the hurts and bring back the love and connection you long for.

-The third level is marriage and relationship strengthening.
-We use tried and tested therapies that help you become your own therapist.
+The third level is marriage strengthening.
+In our couple counseling sessions, we use tried and tested therapies that help you become your own therapist.
 This worthy, change-oriented goal of empowerment and believing in your own influence in shaping the relationship is powerful.
-Good marital/couple counseling can relieve your irrational beliefs that plague you with inaccurate directional thinking.
+Good couple counseling can relieve your irrational beliefs that plague you with inaccurate directional thinking.
 You’ll discover how real change is created, not just surface, or first order, change…but durable, lasting, second order change where belief systems change for both of you and behaviors and emotions follow along with better living and better, more peaceable, satisfying intimacy are achieved.

 “How can a stranger help us solve our personal problems?”